Marvel0usx/Facial-Recognition/README.md

 <img src="demo\scrapy_architecture.png" alt="scrapy_arch" style="zoom:50%;float:left" />

 - Spiders are responsible for propagating requests and parse the response to *item*;
-- Requests are send to remote server with random user-agent;
+- Requests are sent to the remote server with random user-agent;
-- Pipelines receives parsed items and process them one-by-one, and this is where the data are stored to MongoDB;
+- Pipelines receive parsed items and process them one-by-one, and this is where the data are stored to MongoDB;
 - Items with `images_url` are captured by `ImagesPipeline`, and sent to `ProxyUADownloaderMiddleware` ;
-- Rejected downloading requests are resend using different proxies from the IP pool;
+- Rejected downloading requests are resent using different proxies from the IP pool;

 ### Dataset

 The dataset is obtained from scraping the page https://generated.photos/faces/.
 The images are downloaded, stored in *MongoDB* and to reduce the pressure to my laptop, they are resized to 64x64 and made into grayscale.
-Labels are extracted from the link to image, and they're stored along with the link to image.
+Labels are extracted from the link to the image, and they're stored along with the link to the image.
 The outline of the database is shown below. (key resembles what is in the dataset)

 | key         | type      | note                                                         |
 | ----------- | --------- | ------------------------------------------------------------ |